Working in collaboration we will develop a strong, secure and safe relationship which will act as the catalyst for facilitating your change.

 Although I won’t tell you what to do (after all my version of the perfect life will likely be different to yours!) it may be helpful to think of me as a kind of coach – guiding you on and constructively challenging any held beliefs, behaviours or patterns holding you back.

-Counselling isn’t about advice giving – if anything it’s more about moving away from thoughts and into feelings
+Counselling isn’t about advice giving – if anything it’s less thinking, more feeling

 Part of therapy is about helping you explore your own thought processes and their underlying emotional triggers.
 By learning to accept our feelings and embracing what is, we can start to heal old hurts, develop skills and move forwards with confidence.